-- 1. Except as provided in paragraph 2 of this section, when an officer becomes eligible for the PPV/SOFV program, the officer will be issued a vehicle consistent with current practice.
-[See Side Letter 3/15/1996.] - 2.
-When an officer who has a PPV/SOFV is assigned to one of the below listed units, the officer will turn in his/her PPV/SOFV to the Department's Fleet Manager and use one of the assigned unit vehicles as their PPV/SOFV. - a.
+- 1. Except as provided in paragraph 2 of this section, when an officer becomes eligible for the PPV/SOFV program, the officer's initially issued PPV/SOFV may be a used vehicle.
+There is no requirement that an initial issue PPV/SOFV be a new vehicle.
+However, the more senior officer (Article 12) has choice of available vehicles.
+[Previous side letter dated March 15, 1996 merged into agreement]

+- 2. When an officer who has a PPV/SOFV is assigned to one of the below listed units, the officer will turn in his/her PPV/SOFV to the Department's Fleet Manager and use one of the assigned unit vehicles as their PPV/SOFV.

+- a.
 SID

 - b.
 SWAT

 - c.
 SAT

 - d.
 Forensic Services

 - e.
 School Safety

 - f.
 Personnel-Recruiters

 - g.
 Canine

 - h.
 PCAT unmarked vehicles

 - i.
 Other units where the car is uniquely equipped for use in that assignment